 All researchers conducting studies with human participants must ensure that their participant information documents are compliant with the new GDPR legislation.
-In-depth details can be found here and here.
+In-depth details Data Protection and Research Integrity

 If you are unsure of whether your participant information sheet will be sufficient, please include a link to direct your participants to the University's standard GDPR policy for research participants.
 This will provide a basic level of compliance, but please ensure that you have read the statement too and can provide all of the information mentioned.